corpacademia/Azure-Stack-HCI-HOL/admin-guides/01-HydrateMSLab/readme.md

-# Admin Lab 01 - Hydrating MSLab
+# Admin Lab 01 - Hydrating MSLab ( This Admin Lab 01 part has already been preconfigured for your convenience. )

 <!-- TOC -->